January and February

 - The bush is less dense and the grasses are trampled down, making visibility good.

 - Please note that July to September is peak season.
-Safari lodge rates will also be at a premium and overcrowding can be overwhelming, especially in the more popular national reserves like Maasai Mara, Amboseli and Lake Nakuru.
+Safari lodge rates will also be at a premium and overcrowding can be overwhelming, especially in the more popular national reserves like Maasai Mara, Amboseli and even Lake Nakuru.

 October to December